rpmuller/ePubs/WesternPhilosophy.md

 impossible to have a correct theory of the number one, and led to endless bad metaphysics about unity.

-(2) Over-estimation of tlie syllogism.
+(2) Over-estimation of the syllogism.
 The syllogism is only one kind of deductive argument.
 In mathematics, which is wholly deductive, syllogisms hardly ever occur.
 Of course, it would be possible to re-write mathematical arguments in syllogistic form, but this would he very artificial and would not make them any more cogent.
 Take arithmetic, for example.
-If I buy goods worth 1 6s.
-3d., and tender a 1 note in payment, how much change is due to me?
+If I buy goods worth 16s.
+3d., and tender a 1 pound note in payment, how much change is due to me?
 To put this simple sum in the form of a syllogism would be absurd, and would tend to conceal the real nature of the argument.
 Again, within logic there are non-syllogistic inferences such as: "A horse is an animal, therefore a horse's head is an animal's head."
 Valid syllogisms, in fact, are only some among valid deductions, and have no logical priority over others.
 The attempt to give pre-eminence to the syllogism in deduction misled philosophers as to the nature of mathematical reasoning.
-Kant, who perceived that mathematics is not syllogistic, inferred that it uses extra-logical principles, which, however, he
+Kant, who perceived that mathematics is not syllogistic, inferred that it uses extra-logical principles, which, however, he supposed to be as certain as those of logic.

-221

-WESTERN PHILOSOPHICAL THOUGHT

-supposed to be as certain as those of logic.
 He, like his predecessors, though in a different way, was misled by respect for Aristotle.

-(3) Over -estimation of deduction.
+(3) Over-estimation of deduction.
 The Greeks in general attached more importance to deduction as a source of knowledge than modern philosophers do.
 In this respect, Aristotle was less at fault than Plato; he repeatedly admitted the importance of induc- tion, and he devoted considerable attention to the question: how do we know the first premisses from which deduction must start?
 Nevertheless, he, like other Greeks, gave undue prominence to deduction in his theory of knowledge.
-We shall agree that Mr.
-Smith (say) is mortal, and we may, loosely, say that we know this because we know that all men are mortal.
+We shall agree that Mr. Smith (say) is mortal, and we may, loosely, say that we know this because we know that all men are mortal.
 But what we really know is not "all men are mortal"; we know mther something like "all men born more than one hundred and fifty years ago are mortal, and so are almost all men born more than one hundred years ago."
 This is our reason for thinking that Mr. Smith will die.
 But this argument is an induction, not a deduction.
 It has less cogency than a deduction, and yields only a probability, not a certainty; but on the other hand it gives new knowledge, which deduction does not.
-All the important inferences outside logic and pure mathematics are inductive, not deductive; the only excep- tions are law and theology, each of which derives its first prin- ciples from an unquestionable text, viz. the statute hooks 01 the scriptures.
+All the important inferences outside logic and pure mathematics are inductive, not deductive; the only exceptions are law and theology, each of which derives its first principles from an unquestionable text, viz. the statute hooks or the scriptures.

-Apart from The Prior Analytics, which deals with the syllogism there are other logical writings of Aristotle which have con- siderable importance in the history of philosophy.
+Apart from _The Prior Analytics_, which deals with the syllogism there are other logical writings of Aristotle which have considerable importance in the history of philosophy.
 One of these is the short work on The Categories.
 Porphyry the Neoplatonist wrote a commentary on this book, which had a very notable influence on medieval philosophy; but for the present let us ignore Porphyry and confine ourselves to Aristotle.

-What, exactly, is meant by the word "category/* whether in Aristotle or in Kant and Hegel, I must confess that I have never been able to understand.
+What, exactly, is meant by the word "category," whether in Aristotle or in Kant and Hegel, I must confess that I have never been able to understand.
 I do not myself believe that the term "category" is in any way useful in philosophy, as representing any clear idea.
 There are, in Aristotle, ten categories: substance, quantity, quality, relation, place, time, position, state, action, and affection.
-The only definition offered of the term "category "
+The only definition offered of the term "category"
 is: "expressions which are in no way composite signify" and then follows the above list.
-This seems to mean that every word

-222

-ARISTOTLE'S LOGIC

-of which the meaning is not compounded of the meanings of other words signifies a substance or a quantity or etc. There is no suggestion of any principle on which the list of ten categories
+This seems to mean that every word of which the meaning is not compounded of the meanings of other words signifies a substance or a quantity or etc. There is no suggestion of any principle on which the list of ten categories